-Yet in the singular case ($\varepsilon=0$), depending on the values of $a,b\in \RR$, there exists at least one and at most three equilibria, as result of the intersection of the cubic curve, \(f (x, y, 0) = 0,\) with the line defined by $x-a+by=0$ ($\Leftrightarrow \dot{y} = 0).$ Moreover, when the system has three equilibria only one of the following scenarios may occur (cf. \cite{GLR2025}): \\
+Yet in the singular case ($\varepsilon=0$), depending on the values of $a,b\in \RR$ in system \eqref{2d_epsilon}, one, two, or three equilibria might arise as a consequence of the cubic curve's intersection, \(f (x, y, 0) = 0,\) and the line defined by $x-a+by=0$ ($\Leftrightarrow \dot{y} = 0).$ If the system possesses three equilibria, only one of the following cases arise (cf. \cite{GLR2025}): \\